Pros and cons of a revolving credit facility for UK businesses

 5. Preserves cash reserves for true emergencies

 With a revolving credit facility in place, you know that emergency capital is available if you need it.
-This means you can hold leaner cash reserves and deploy your operating cash more productively, while the facility provides a backstop.
+This means you can hold leaner cash reserves and deploy your operating cash more productively.

 6. Supports growth without dilution

 For growing businesses that want to invest in stock, marketing, people, or infrastructure, revolving credit provides capital without equity dilution.
-You're not giving away a slice of your business.
-You're borrowing, deploying, generating a return, and repaying.
+The wider concept is covered in what is non-dilutive funding in the UK.

 7. No early repayment penalties (with the right lender)

 With some revolving credit providers, including Juice Flex, there are no early repayment penalties.
-If you draw down funds and repay them sooner than expected, because a client paid early or because trading exceeded expectations, you're not penalised for it.
-You simply stop accruing interest on the repaid amount.
+If you draw down funds and repay them sooner than expected, you’re not penalised for it.
+The full cost picture is in how much does a revolving credit facility cost.

 The disadvantages of a revolving credit facility